Skip to article frontmatterSkip to article content

 1. What kinds of ecological and forest management questions can be explored with GEE?

-3. What is the difference between detecting a spatial pattern and explaining its ecological cause?
+3. What is the difference between detecting a spatial pattern and explaining its cause?

-5. What are the limits of using spectral indices such as NDVI or NBR to interpret ecological and management processes?
+4. What are the limits of using indices such as NDVI or NBR?